 - Once the cookie dough is completely chilled, remove it from the refrigerator.
 Scoop out and roll dough balls that are 1-inch in diameter.
 Then place the dough balls on a baking sheet that is covered with either parchment paper or a silicone baking mat.

 - Bake for about 10-12 minutes, or until the edges are slightly crispy and the tops of the cookies are very lightly golden.
 The centers may look slightly undercooked.

 - Remove the cookies and let them cool on the baking sheet for about 5 minutes.
 Sprinkle with a pinch of flaky sea salt, if you would like.
 Then transfer them to a wire rack to finish cooling.
 Then dive in while the cookies are nice and warm!
 Or, transfer to a sealed container and store for up to 3 days, or freeze for up to 3 months.

-*Prep time listed above does not include chilling time.
+Prep time: Please note that the prep time listed above does not include chilling time.

-*To chill the dough faster, shape it into 1-inch balls.
+To chill the dough faster: Shape the dough into 1-inch balls.
 Place them on a baking sheet that is covered with either parchment paper or a silicone baking mat, then chill the entire sheet in the refrigerator for 20 minutes or until the dough is chilled through.
 Then bake as directed.